jckleiner/learning-and-notes/js/vue/learning-vue-3/README.md

 * Passing props to childs
 * Other ways to pass data between components?
 Bus?
 (See bookmarks)
 * Slots?
+* Mounted vs onMounted?
 * Inject
 * Style Guide?
 * The proper way to force Vue to re-render components, and nextTick?
 * Common problems
 * More details about Vue lifecycle etc.
+* Same implementation for vue store like we did in the other project.
+Better TS support?

 ### New in Vue 3
 * Composition API